surzerker/magnifier/README.md

 ## Usage

-To use the Screen Magnifier App, simply run the script from your command line.
+To use the Magnifier app, simply run the script from your command line.
 Make sure you are in the directory where the `magnifier.py` script is located, or provide the full path to the script:

 ```bash
 python magnifier.py